 You knew it was coming.
 I couldn’t make Quinn a new costume and not make one for Elliot.
-Quinn’s Anger Inside Out costume turned out awesome but I think I might like the Fear Inside Out costume a tiny bit more.
-And don’t miss my crazy Bing Bong costume.
+We have decided on an Inside Out theme for Disneyland’s Halloween party, so it’s time to showcase my Fear Inside Out Costume!

 - Purple knit cap